-The South Africa native, who founded car company Tesla and rocket company SpaceX, is a Giving Pledge signer as well as chairman of the Musk Foundation, which provides solar-power energy systems in disaster areas.
-He’s donated to those struck by natural disasters across the world, from hurricanes in the United States to tsunamis in Japan.
+South Africa native Elon Musk, who founded car company Tesla and rocket company SpaceX, is a Giving Pledge signer as well as chairman of the Musk Foundation, which provides solar-power energy systems in disaster areas.

 Andrew Lloyd Webber

-The English composer and musical theater impresario’s philanthropy is arts-focused, to no one’s surprise. “(A will) is one thing you do start to think about when you get to my age,” the Financial Post quotes Webber as saying.
+To no one’s surprise, the English composer and musical theater impresario’s philanthropy is focused on the arts. “(A will) is one thing you do start to think about when you get to my age,” the Financial Post quotes Andrew Lloyd Webber as saying.
 “I don’t think (wealth) should be about having a whole load of rich children and grandchildren.
 I think it should be used as a way to encourage the arts.”

-The founder of Virgin Group uses much of his Giving Pledge note to give thanks for his close family, and he has a very inspiring perspective on what’s important in life. “‘Stuff’ really is not what brings happiness,” Branson writes.
+Richard Branson, founder of Virgin Group, a multinational venture capital conglomerate, uses much of his Giving Pledge note to give thanks for his close family, and he has a very inspiring perspective on what’s important in life. “‘Stuff’ really is not what brings happiness,” Branson writes.
 “Family, friends, good health and the satisfaction that comes from making a positive difference are what really matters.”

-The Oracle co-founder liked to keep his giving private, but agreed to go public with the Giving Pledge because of one man.
-“Many years ago, I put virtually all of my assets into a trust with the intent of giving away at least 95 percent of my wealth to charitable causes,” Ellison writes.
+Oracle Corp. co-founder Larry Ellison likes to keep his giving private, but agreed to go public with the Giving Pledge because of one man.
+“Many years ago, I put virtually all of my assets into a trust with the intent of giving away at least 95% of my wealth to charitable causes,” Ellison writes.
 “I have already given hundreds of millions of dollars to medical research and education, and I will give billions more over time. … Warren Buffett personally asked me to write this letter because he said I would be ‘setting an example’ and ‘influencing others’ to give.
 I hope he’s right.”

 Facebook’s chief operating officer is a Giving Pledge signer and also runs the Sheryl Sandberg and Dave Goldberg Foundation, named after her and her late husband.
 The foundation splits its interest among two areas.
 LeanIn.org, named for Sandberg’s famous book, “empowers women to achieve their ambitions.”
 And OptionB.Org, founded after Goldberg’s sudden death while on vacation in 2015, helps people build resilience and find meaning in the face of adversity.

-Barron Hilton, son of famed hotelier Conrad Hilton, is also chairman of the Conrad N. Hilton Foundation, which focuses on such initiatives as safe water development, homelessness, children, substance abuse, Catholic sisters, education and more.
+Barron Hilton, son of famed hotelier Conrad Hilton, is also chairman of the Conrad N. Hilton Foundation, which focuses on initiatives to help the poor and disadvantaged.
 “I am gratified that our Foundation will live on forever, aiding the most vulnerable populations in the world,” Hilton says in his Giving Pledge statement.
 “It will operate in perpetuity as a tribute to the customers, executives and hotel employees who created our wealth in the first place.”

-In 2016, the founders of lodging service Airbnb joined Gates’ and Buffett’s Giving Pledge.
-At the time, Nathan Blecharczyk, Brian Chesky and Joe Gebbia, all in their early 30s, were among the youngest to join the pledge.
-They’ve also made individual donations: In 2014, Gebbia donated $300,000 to his alma mater, the Rhode Island School of Design.
+The founders of lodging service Airbnb — Nathan Blecharczyk, Brian Chesky and Joe Gebbia — have joined the Giving Pledge.
 “My philanthropic contributions will aim to build pathways for future creatives and entrepreneurs, no matter what their age, gender, or location, to achieve their dreams,” Gebbia writes on the Giving Pledge site.

 Richard and Nancy Marriott

-Richard E. Marriott’s father founded Marriott Hotels, which rose from a small root-beer stand in Washington, D.C., to a global hotel chain.
+Richard E. Marriott’s father founded Marriott Hotels.
 “Down through the years we have always supported the schools that have educated and trained us, the institutions that have helped us live healthy lives, and the communities that have supported us in our business endeavors,” Marriott and his wife, Nancy Peery Marriott, wrote on the Giving Pledge site.
 “We will continue to do so during our lives and pledge that the bulk of our estate will go to a charitable foundation that will be run by our four very capable daughters who are already heavily involved in supporting their own communities.”

-Judy Faulkner started Human Services Computing, which later became medical-software company Epic Systems, with just $6,000, and today is one of the world’s few female billionaires.
+Judy Faulkner started Human Services Computing, which later became medical-software company Epic Systems.
 “Many years ago I asked my young children what two things they needed from their parents,” Faulkner writes on the Giving Pledge site.
 “They said ‘food and money.’
 I told them ‘roots and wings.’
 My goal in pledging 99 percent of my assets to philanthropy is to help others with roots — food, warmth, shelter, healthcare, education — so they too can have wings.”

 Dan and Jennifer Gilbert

-Ohio mogul Dan Gilbert founded Quicken Loans, but you may know him better for owning several Cleveland sports teams, including co-owning the Cleveland Cavaliers NBA team.
-Gilbert signed the Giving Pledge, writing, “Wealth is created.
+Ohio mogul Dan Gilbert founded Quicken Loans, but you may know him better for owning several Cleveland sports teams, including co-owning the NBA’s Cleveland Cavaliers.
+Gilbert and his wife, Jennifer, signed the Giving Pledge, writing, “Wealth is created.
 If that wealth is all passed on to another generation, its benefits often are greatly underutilized, as those who inherit the wealth view their mission as one of maintaining it.
 The better path is one that allows wealth to be activated as a force to make the world a better place through endless avenues.”